CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 * [Sensitive Data (SD) Desktop](https://sd-desktop.csc.fi)
 * [Sensitive Data (SD) Apply](https://sd-apply.csc.fi/)

+!!! note "Note"

-SD Desktop and SD Connect undergo regular maintenance on the first Wednesday of every month, as scheduled on [CSC's research website](https://research.csc.fi/service-breaks).
-Please note that occasional urgent maintenance may also be required for technical or security reasons.
+   - SD Desktop and SD Connect undergo regular maintenance on the first Wednesday of every month, as scheduled on [CSC's research website](https://research.csc.fi/service-breaks){   target="_blank" }.
+   - Please note that occasional urgent maintenance may also be required for technical or security reasons.
 In such cases, we will notify you via email.

-!!! info "Support"
-    **Do you have any questions?
-Would you like to discuss a specific project?**
-    Don't hesitate to [contact us](../../support/contact.md) (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
-    Our team is here to help, and we offer direct support.

-## About this user guide
+### About this user guide
 This manual introduces CSC's Sensitive Data (SD) services

 1. To navigate the user guide, click on the topics in the boxes or the left-hand side of the page in the navigation bar.